CarlosFTG/weatherapp/README.md

 # weatherapp
-webapp that gets, storages and render weather dataobtained from APIXUs
+webapp that gets, stores and render weather dataobtained from APIXUs

 This app has been developed with the MEAN stack.